 FPI's businesses are organized, managed and internally reported as seven operating segments based on products and services.
 These segments are Agribusiness, Clothing and Textiles, Electronics, Fleet, Office Furniture, Recycling, and Services.
-FPI redefined its business segments from six categories to seven in fiscal year 2018.
-The Fleet business segment was previously consolidated into the Electronics business segment.
-As a result, net sales for fiscal year 2017 for Electronics and Fleet have been reclassified for comparative purposes.
 FPI is not dependent on any single product as a primary revenue source; however, it is currently predominately dependent on the federal government market for the sale of its products and services.
-FPI's net sales for the fiscal years ended September 30, 2018 and 2017 for each of its business segments is presented for comparative purposes:
+FPI's net sales for the fiscal years ended September 30, 2019 and 2018 for each of its business segments is presented for comparative purposes: